nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Yukari with Lightning Gloves
 * Mitsuru with Blazing Flame

-Take Metis, Yukari, & Mitsuru
+Take Yukari & Mitsuru

 ### Conceited Maya & Jotun of Bloods

-* Set everyone to Act Freely, Yukari to Heal/Support
+* Set everyone to Act Freely
-* Mind Charge then wait until Maya HP is right above 1500 (500 damage dealt)
-* Swap to Surt and use Ragnarok
+* Ziodyne on Thor until the Maya summons
-* Set Metis to target one of the Jotuns
+* Swap to Yukari & Mitsuru to target the Maya
-* Stay on Odin and use Makarakarn/Magic Mirrors, revive Yukari if needed
+* Stay on Odin and use Makarakarn/Magic Mirrors
+* Swap Yukari to Heal/Support if you need healing
+* After the Maya dies put Mitsuru on Act Freely
+* Keep Makarakarn up & use Fire Break on each Jotun when you get a chance
+* Pray for Maragidynes, Mabufudynes, and Magarudynes

+Drop all party members and enter the last block of Judecca solo

+Grind until you get Chernobog's Heart Item & find Parvati/Kikuri-Hime from shuffle time (same shadows as last block)

 ## Empyrean

 Find an Atropos (Empyrean) & the necessary personas and fuse:

-> Atropos x Succubus = Chernobog
->
-> > No Agidyne
->
 > Chernobog x Surt x Fortuna/Narcissus/Empusa/Queen Mab/Kusi Mitama/Clotho/Saki Mitama/Lachesis = Bishamonten
 >
 > > Null Slash